Home Sweet Home Care Interview

-Mary Powell recently took part in the Hampton Roads Show Wisdom of the Ages series on the subject of Caring for Seniors.
-You can learn more about our services by watching the video below:
+One of our employees, Mary Powell, recently took part in the Hampton Roads Show Wisdom of the Ages series on the subject of Caring for Seniors.
+She was interviewed by Aubrey Aquino.
+The transcript below will help you understand more about our services.

 Aubrey Aquino: We’re back on Wisdom for the Ages week.
 Caring for our elders is a big challenge for any generation but there are many ways to get the help they need, and the help you need as well.
 Joining us now is Mary Powell from Home Sweet Home Care to tell us how she can help you and your family.
 Welcome to the show Mary.